denniskaselow/dartemis/README.md

     - moreLibs/moreLibs.dart
 ```

-If those libraries need to be transformed, you have to add the transformer to
+If those libraries need to be transformed as well, you have to add the transformer to
 their `pubspec.yaml`.

 Caution: The transformer is not tested with cases where a library is imported